EWANZO101/leolights/README.md

 # Control Your In-Game FiveM Car Remotely

-Download and launch **AdminStarter** on your PC.
+Download and launch **leocontrol.exe** on your PC.
 Once it’s running, you can control all your in-game FiveM car buttons directly from your phone browser or any device on the same network.

 ## How to Access

-1. Download and install **AdminStarter** on your PC.
+1. Download and install **leocontrol.exe** on your PC.

-2. Launch AdminStarter.
+2. Launch leocontrol.exe

 3. On your PC, open a web browser and go to:
    `http://192.168.1.20:5000`